awsdocs/amazon-connect-admin-guide/doc_source/sample-agent-event-stream.md

                 "Concurrency": [
                     {
                         "AvailableSlots": 3, //This shows the agent has 3 slots available.
-                                            They aren't on any chats right now.
+                                            //They aren't on any chats right now.
                         "Channel": "CHAT",
                         "MaximumSlots": 3  //The agent's routing profile allows them to take up to 3 chats.
                     {